 - Ro-Tel – Ro-Tel is a mixture of diced green chilis and tomatoes.
-It’s a great way to spice up a ton of different recipes so dig out a can (or 10 ounces) from your kitchen cabinets and add it to your cowboy soup!
+It’s a great way to spice up many different recipes, so dig out a can (or 10 ounces) from your kitchen cabinets and add it to your cowboy soup!

 - Mixed Vegetables – This ingredient is to help add a bit of variety to the soup in terms of texture and flavor.
 You can add whatever kind of mixed vegetables you desire – green beans, broccoli, cauliflower, carrots, etc.

-All you need to do is make sure you have 12 ounces ready to look!
+All you need to do is ensure you have 12 ounces ready to look!